corboth96/WhyNot/README.md

 ## Running the Project
 Run the project by pressing Run.

 The program prompts for user input for which query to run.
-Enter 0-10 for the corresponding query.
+Enter 0-12 for the corresponding query.
 This will run the query and the three algorithms for the corresponding missing data.

 ### Outputs
 1. The results from WhyNot
 2. The results from NedExplain
 3. The results from HybridWhyNot
+4. The running time for each algorithm

+### Note
+At this time, the answers being returned are the names of the RelNodes that Apache Calcite generates in relation to the relational algebra operators.
+Converting these into an understandable format for a novice user is a step of future work.
+At this time, the algorithms write out their data structures (table, DAG, HybridDAG) to a text file so that you can use this data structure information, along with the returned manipulations in the answer, to determine what manipulation this corresponds to.
+This is obviously a shortcoming of the current implementation with Apache Calcite, but more work can be done to determine how to get this information in a more readable format.

 ## Queries Explained
 All the queries being used by the project currently are detailed in *Queries.sql*.
 In this file, the queries are